Easy Homemade Chocolate Cupcakes – Whip up a batch of these simple, moist chocolatey cupcakes with an effortless whipped cream frosting.

 - Always use room temperature ingredients.
 Using chilled eggs or milk, they won’t combine room temperature dry ingredients.

 - Avoid opening the oven door.
 Opening the door, allows heat to escape causing uneven baking.

 Bake cupcakes in the middle of the oven for the most even baking.

 - When making the whipped cream, be careful not to over whip.
-Cream can quickly turn to butter.
+The cream can quickly turn to butter.

 What Chocolate is Best for Baking?
 I use Couverture Dark Chocolate Callets (54.5% Cacao).
 It’s the only chocolate I bake with.
 You can get it on Amazon by clicking here.

 Just a heads up – the Amazon link above is an affiliate link, which means I make a small commission if you make a purchase.

 Receive new recipes & dinner ideas straight to your inbox!